arjunachari12/UKC-Express-Deploy/ukc-terraform/README.md

 	- Find the *Access Credentials* section, and copy the latest *Access Key ID*.
 	- Click on the **Show** link in the same row, and copy the *Secret Access Key*.
 1. Edit *UKC_unbound.tf*.
 In the file, set the *Access Key ID* and *Secret Access Key*.
-1. Edit *KC_variables.tf*.
-In the file, follow the comment to set all the necessary variables.
+1. Edit *UKC_variables.tf*.
+In the file, follow the comments to set all the necessary variables.

 **Step 5: Launch Terraform**
 1. Start Terraform.
 This step uses the executable that was downloaded in Step 2.
 You may need to add it to your path.